chrysante/csp/README.md

 ## Utilities

-Accessing polymorhic objects is one thing, storing them is another.
+Accessing polymorphic objects is one thing, storing them is another.
 For storing polymorphic types in containers of `std::unique_ptr`, this library provides the `csp::dyn_deleter` class to safely `delete` allocated objects through pointers-to-base without virtual destructors.